As seen on

 - Size of your business (annual turnover, as well as the size of your largest contracts)

-- Line of work
+- Jurisdiction of contract

 - Business structure (e.g., sole trader, partnership or limited liability company)